jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 Hit the browser's back button.
 On your Shopify store, go back to "Apps" on the left hand side panel.

-Hit "Manage private apps" on the main section.
-On the next section, copy the API key and save it.

 Click the theme's name located under "Private app name".
-You can also copy the API number form here.
+You can also copy the API key form here.

 Copy the password and save it.
 ---